 1) Topology annotations of families and subfamilies.

-Our strategy to annotate topology and reclassify the Pfam CPA/AT clan into families/subfamilies involves the following five steps, also described in Figure 9.
+Our strategy to annotate topology and reclassify the Pfam CPA/AT clan into families/subfamilies involves the following five steps, also described in Fig 9.

 Identification of Pfam subfamilies, each with a unique topology and assignment of initial topologies.